 The SAF maintains a list of accredited institutions on its website, eforester.org; click on the "Certification and Education" tab and then on "Accreditation."
 These institutions offer curricula that have been found to meet minimum standards for objectives, curriculum, faculty, students, administration, parent-institution support, and physical resources and facilities.
-The SAF accorditation present is resourced by the Commission of the SAF accorditation present is resourced by the Commission of the SAF accorditation present is resourced.
+The CAE executive is executive in the Commission of the statement of the factors and the factors and facilities.

-facilities.
 The SAF accreditation process is recognized by the Commission on Recognition of Postsecondary Accreditation.